Bees are endangered, especially because the massive use of pesticides. One thing you can do to protect them is to set up a bee hive in your garden.

 Learn how to make honey thanks to training hives

-Apart from the legal requirements, setting up a hive must also match the needs and habits of honeybees.
-A worker bee usually forages at distances not further than half a mile (about one kilometer), so better have plants, shrubs and flowers ready to serve nectar and pollen nearby.
+A worker bee prefers to forage at distances not further than half a mile (about one kilometer), so better have plants, shrubs and flowers ready to serve nectar and pollen nearby.

-The space itself – usually 5 sq. yards (5 sq. meters) are enough for one hive – must be sheltered from wind and moisture while basking in the sun, especially in the morning.
+The space itself ?
+Usually, 5 sq. yards (5 sq. meters) is enough for one hive.
+It must be sheltered from wind and moisture while basking in the sun, especially in the morning.
 South-East exposure is recommended.

 To start, ask other beekeepers in your area if internships, trainings or similar opportunities are organized that will help you learn the trade and tricks: care, hive management, feeding, harvest.